MCAS Miramar Operations Information and Contacts

 Share

-Santa Ana wind conditions (when winds are blowing east to west), may result in aircraft approaching MCAS Miramar airfield to land from west to east; and to depart from west to east.
+Santa Ana wind conditions (when winds are blowing east to west) may result in aircraft arriving at Miramar MCAS (Joe Foss Field) Airport to approach and land from west to east; and to depart from west to east.

 This is opposite the customary approach and departure procedures.
 This may result in an increase in flights over the community areas surrounding the airfield.
 This will continue until wind conditions change.